 Now, wouldn’t you say the banjo is one cool musical instrument to play?

 15. Bass Guitar

 I like to look at bass as the soul of any given music.
 Don’t believe me?
-Try to listen to Paul McCartney’s ‘Come Together’ or even the ‘Sex Machine’ of James Brown.
+Try to listen to Paul McCartney’s ‘Come Together’ or even the ‘Sex Machine’ by James Brown.
 The bass is hypnotic, almost like a mantra.
 You can listen to the sound over and over without ever growing tired of it.
 And the more you listen to it, the more profound it becomes.

 Such is the power of bass in music.
 And when it comes to string instruments, nothing beats the bass guitar.

-That is why I have decided to include it in my unofficial list of the easiest music instruments to play.
+That is why I have decided to include it in my unofficial list of the easiest instruments to play.

 Unfortunately, the bassist often does not enjoy the same admiration, accolade, and respect that the other members of the band get.
 Many people think lowly of the bass guitarist.
 They think that a bassist only serves a supporting, insignificant role to the lead guitarist and even the drummer.

 I have to say that the bassist and the drummer form the very foundation of the music.
 You can think of the bass guitar as the string instrument equivalent of the drum.
 It sets the rhythm.
 It also provides a low note that can provide depth of character to the music being played.

 And do you know the best part?
 Learning to play the bass guitar is incredibly easy.